danr/proptest/README.md

 shrinking functions "for free".
 This is a deviation from the original Haskell library but works well in languages without typeclasses.
-(The same approach is taken in other implementations such as Hedgehog for Haskell, Hypothesis for Python and EasyCheck for Clojure)
+(The same approach is taken in other implementations such as Hedgehog for Haskell, Hypothesis for Python and test.check for Clojure)

 The API exports a function which essentially returns a true if the property passed or a counterexample if it did not.